 Because of those experiences in the last four years, I have had many ask me about how they might be able to share their ideas with the world as well.
 And I am so excited to share what I have learned through trial and error along the way!

 Want to start your own blog?
 It’s FREE!
 Check out this How to Create Your Own Blog Mini-course and see how!

 Last up – for those of you who want the whole kit and caboodle, I actually have an entire website just for showing you how to market your new blog and products.
 It is called Teaching Blog Traffic School and is geared specifically to teachers.
 We have had over 2,000 teachers come through our doors!
-There are lots of perks, including a bi-weekly live chat with me where I answer anything my members want to talk about.
+There are lots of perks, including occasional live chats with me where I answer anything my members want to talk about.
 I love catching up with everyone on those nights!
 We also have an amazing FREE Teacherpreneur Resource Library that anyone can join and use!
 Super handy!

 I love being a part of the teacher blogger community.
 I have met great friends and traveled to see them and meet in person.
 They are some of my closest friends and I am truly appreciative of their friendship.
 Through social media, our professional networks can span countries and continents.
 How exciting is that?
 No longer are we forced to teach behind closed doors and wonder if we are doing what we are supposed to be doing.
 Instead, I know teachers who live on opposite ends of the country and are able to Skype in and plan their lessons together even though they teach in completely different schools!
 All thanks to getting involved in the blogging community, sharing ideas through their own blogs, and opening up a world of possibilities.
 It’s so cool!